 More about Jerry B. Jenkins

 Jerry B. Jenkins is the author of 186 books, including the best-selling Left Behind series.
 He’s also the founder of the Jerry Jenkins Writers Guild, offering support and courses for aspiring writers.
+Writers working on a book can grab his free guide on How to Write a Book: Everything You Need to Know in 20 Steps.
 He and his wife have three grown sons and live in Colorado.
 Find out more about his books or download his writing tips by visiting his website.